nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/content-repository/persistence-architecture/file-storage.md

 {{/panel}}

-This assumes that you have three blob providers configured, the default one and two additional ones,&nbsp;`videos`&nbsp;and&nbsp;`encrypted`.
+This assumes that you have four blob providers configured, the default one and three additional ones, `videos`, `attachments` and `encrypted`.
 For example you could have:

 {{#> panel type='code' heading='Defining Additional Binary Managers'}}